A proximal method for composite minimization: A Proximal Descent Algorithm

-We are not overly specific about the the derivation of $x_k^+$ from $x_k+d_k$, but we assume that the ``efficient projection'' technique that is the basis of Theorem~\ref{th:feasproj} is used when possible.
+A few remarks about Algorithm ProxDescent are in order.
+First, we are not specific about the derivation of $x^+$ from $x_k+d$, but we assume that the ``efficient projection'' technique that is the basis of Theorem~\ref{th:feasproj} is used when possible.
 Lemma~\ref{lem:drbetter} indicates that for $\mu$ sufficiently large and $x$ near a critical point $\bar{x}$ of $h \circ c$, it is indeed possible to find a local solution $d$ of (\ref{pls}) which satisfies $h_{x,\mu}(d)<h_{x,\mu}(0)$ as required by the algorithm, and which also satisfies the conditions of Theorem~\ref{th:feasproj}.
-Lemma~\ref{lem:accept} below shows further that the new point $x_k^+$ satisfies the acceptance tests in the algorithm.
+Lemma~\ref{lem:accept} below shows further that the new point $x^+$ satisfies the acceptance tests in the algorithm.
 However, Lemma~\ref{lem:accept} is more general in that it also gives conditions for acceptance of the step when $x_k$ is {\em not} in a neighborhood of a critical point of $h \circ c$.

-The framework also allows $x_k^+$ to be improved further.
-For example, we could use higher-order derivatives of $c$ to take a further step along the manifold of $h$ identified by the subproblem (\ref{pls}), analogous to an ``EQP step'' in nonlinear programming, and reset $x_k^+$ accordingly if this step produces a reduction in $h \circ c$.
+Second, we note that the framework allows $x^+$ to be improved further.
+For example, we could use higher-order derivatives of $c$ to take a further step along the manifold of $h$ identified by the subproblem (\ref{pls}) (analogous to an ``EQP step'' in nonlinear programming) and reset $x^+$ accordingly if this step produces a reduction in $h \circ c$.
 We discuss this point further at the end of the section.

-The main result in this section --- Theorem~\ref{th:glob} --- specifies conditions under which Algorithm ProxDescent does not have nonstationary accumulation points.
-We start with a technical result that in the neighborhood of a non-critical point $\bar{x}$ and for bounded $\mu$, the steps $d$ do not become too short.
+We start our convergence analysis with a technical result showing that in the neighborhood of a non-critical point $\bar{x}$, and for bounded $\mu$, the steps $d$ do not become too short.